Azure/azure-sdk/docs/java/introduction.md

 Service clients are the main starting points for developers calling Azure services with the Azure SDK.
 Each client library should have at least one client in its main namespace, so it’s easy to discover.
 The guidelines in this section describe patterns for the design of a service client.
 Because in Java both synchronous and asynchronous service clients are required, the sections below are organized into general service client guidance, followed by sync- and async-specific guidance.

+There exists a distinction that must be made clear with service clients: not all classes that perform HTTP (or otherwise) requests to a service are automatically designated as a service client.
+A service client designation is only applied to classes that are able to be directly constructed because they are uniquely represented on the service.
+Additionally, a service client designation is only applied if there is a specific scenario that applies where the direct creation of the client is appropriate.
+If a resource can not be uniquely identified or there is no need for direct creation of the type, then the service client designation should not apply.

 {% include requirement/MUST id="java-service-client-name" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).

 {% include requirement/MUST id="java-service-client-annotation" %} annotate all service clients with the `@ServiceClient` annotation.